Mission Produce (NASDAQ:AVO) Announces Earnings Results, Misses Expectations By $0.06 EPS

-Mission Produce (NASDAQ:AVO) issued its quarterly earnings data on Tuesday.
+Mission Produce (NASDAQ:AVO) released its quarterly earnings results on Tuesday.
 The company reported $0.24 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.30 by ($0.06), MarketWatch Earnings reports.
-Mission Produce had a return on equity of 11.12% and a net margin of 5.43%.
-The business had revenue of $237.00 million during the quarter, compared to the consensus estimate of $264.09 million.
-During the same quarter in the prior year, the company posted $0.29 earnings per share.
-The company’s revenue for the quarter was up 14.6% on a year-over-year basis.
+The business had revenue of $237.00 million for the quarter, compared to analysts’ expectations of $264.09 million.
+Mission Produce had a net margin of 5.43% and a return on equity of 11.12%.
+Mission Produce’s revenue for the quarter was up 14.6% compared to the same quarter last year.
+During the same period in the previous year, the company earned $0.29 EPS.

 About Mission Produce